Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/README.md

 ![image](https://github.com/Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/blob/main/Photos/IMG_7306.jpg?raw=true)
 ***System Chart View***

-Nomally, the display is on all time, but it is also possible to disable the display.
-In this mode, the Front button needs to be pressed one time to turn the display on for 5s.
-Now, pressing this button again will make the view change.
+Nomally, the display is On all time, but it is also possible to disable the display.
+In this mode, the front button needs to be pressed one time to turn the display on for 5s.
+After that, pressing this button again will make the view change as usual.

-In Addidion, a settings view is implemented.
-In the Settings view, one can change the the Display Mode (Display always on or on for 5s) and Alarm Mode (Buzzer turned off or on).
-This view is opened when the Side Button (Button B) is pressed.
+In addidion, a settings view is implemented.
+In the settings view, one can change the Display Mode (Display always on or on for 5s) and the Alarm Mode (Buzzer turned off or on).
+This view is opened when the side button (Button B) is pressed.
 In this view, the first option it the Display Mode.
 When the Front Button is pressed, the Mode will change (Display always on or on for 5s).
-The Option is confirmed with pressind the Side Button Again.
-After that, the Settion for the Alarm Mode (Buzzer turned off or on) is opened and can be changed with pressing the Front Button.
-In general, the active Setting is indicated with a red line on the left side.
-Pressing the Side Button again will confirm this setting, and you will return to the last Sensor View.
+The option is confirmed with pressind the side button again.
+After that, the settings for the Alarm Mode (Buzzer turned off or on) is opened and can be changed with pressing the front button.
+In general, the active settings option is indicated with a red line on the left side.
+Pressing the side button a third time will confirm the settings, and open the last Sensor View again.

 ![image](https://github.com/Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/blob/main/Photos/IMG_7301.jpg)
 ***System Settings***

-## How To
+### How To

 In order to flash this code on the M5StickC, the Arduino IDE needs to download and to be installed first.
-The, the M5StickCs driver and the above mentioned librarieds need to be installed.
+Then, the M5StickCs driver and the above mentioned libraries need to be installed.
 You can then open (or copy/past) the code into the IDE and flash it.

 * [M5StickC Manual and Software](https://m5stack.com/pages/download)
 * [Arduino IDE](https://www.arduino.cc/en/software)